-The University is concerned about the increased violence in our society and with the rising number of incidents occurring on university campuses and in the workplace involving the use of firearms and other prohibited weapons.
-Therefore, the possession of firearms and any other prohibited weapons that violate federal and local laws are prohibited on University property.
+The possession of firearms and any other prohibited weapons that violate federal and local laws are prohibited on University property.
 The only exception is trained and commissioned personnel who are authorized and possess a license to carry such weapons.
 Howard University strictly prohibits possessing, using, storing, or transporting firearms; or other weapons, such as explosives, fireworks, ammunition, or dangerous chemicals on any University-owned or leased properties.
 There is an exception for hazardous chemicals that are authorized and used in classes, or in connection with University sponsored research.
 Violation of federal, local laws or University policies for firearms or weapons offenses will be prosecuted to the maximum extent allowable under the law for each violation.
 These offenses include possession or use of a deadly weapon or firearm; carrying, opened or concealed; furnishing a deadly weapon or firearm to another, including minors; and all attempts to commit any of these listed offenses.